Orca-Gemini23/flutterunitytcs/README.md

 This application uses multiple packages , some of which are very crucial and are adviced not to be replaced or changed.Some of those packages are

 flutter_blue_plus => This library is the heart of the bluetooth communication for the project , multiple packages offering ble capabilities were tried before actually settling for this one .
 Also one of the major reasons this library was choosen is the capability of ble operations with foreground services.

 flutter_background_service => This is the core library used for foreground services in the application , many other packages were tried but this one fits best .
+A Disadvantage being that , Awesome Notifications plugin does not work with foreground or background service.

 provider => This library also plays a major role in managing the state of the application , though this can be replaced with a bloc , if in future the application's size increases switching to bloc may prove effective.

+## CI/CD
+This application is also equipped with CI/CD script .
+CI/CD script is run with gitlab runners , which are nothing but services that run in the local system (usually in the ones where development happens).The builds and deployement are handled by this script only along with [Fastlane](https://fastlane.tools/)
+The configuration and the stages are defined in the .gitlab-ci.yml .
+Stages are similar to function that have multiple steps defined for that .For more detailed description on Gitlab CICD [Link to Document](https://docs.gitlab.com/runner/).